spiral/docs/start/configuration.md

 ```

 ## Configuration
-Default component configuration is located inside the related Bootloader.
-You can alter such configuration using other
+The default component configuration located inside the related Bootloader.
+You can alter such configuration using other bootloaders (see Auto-Configuration) or by creating a *default configuration* file in `app/config`.

- bootloaders (see Auto-Configuration) or by creating a *default configuration* file in `app/config`.
+> Each of the documentation sections will include the content of the default component configuration.

 Web and GRPC skeletons include `app/config/database.php` config file: